 FAR SOUTHERN REGIONAL COORDINATOR

-Kenneth first joined California Youth Connection as a member in 1989.
+Kenneth first joined CYC as a member in 1989.
 Kenneth was inspired by the idea that youth could have influence and that he could make changes which could benefit his sister who was still in foster care.

 Due to a positive and supportive legal guardian, Kevin did not really connect with his foster youth identity until he reached community college, and began receiving foster youth supportive services.